Follow Us! ThumbsUp

 • More user metadata with minimum friction: All our reverse email lookup, phone lookup, and IP lookup tools return results in real-time, with absolutely no impact on the onboarding flow.

-• Pre-KYC and AML scoring capabilities: Filter out fraudsters and cybercriminals before you even have to run KYC checks.
+• Pre-KYC and AML scoring capabilities: Filter out fraudsters and cybercriminals before you run KYC checks.
 Save costs on bureau data by weeding out obvious junk leads in seconds.

 • Improved risk scoring accuracy over time: Our machine learning system analyzes historical fraud data to automatically suggest better risk rules to secure the digital onboarding stage.